On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

 \subsection{Main theorems}

-In Section \ref{sec:prelim}, we will present a probabilistic result on totally disconnected limit sets generated by random IFSs.
+In Section \ref{sec:prelim}, we present a probabilistic result on totally disconnected limit sets generated by random IFSs.

-\begin{result}[Theorem \ref{th:A}] Let $\{f_i\}_{i \in I}$ be an autonomous IFS which is post-critically finite (see Definition \ref{def:pcf}).
-We choose the index sets $I^{(j)} \subset I$ independently and according to a fixed distribution such that the probability of $i \notin I^{(1)}$ is positive for every $i \in I$.
+\begin{result}[Theorem \ref{th:A}] Let $\{f_i\}_{i \in I}$ be an autonomous IFS which is post-critically countable (see Definition \ref{def:pcf}).
+Suppose that $f_i$ is injective for every $i\in I.$ We choose the index sets $I^{(j)} \subset I$ independently and according to a fixed distribution such that the probability of $i \notin I^{(1)}$ is positive for every $i \in I$.
 Then almost surely, the resulting limit set of $(\{f_i\}_{i \in I^{(j)}})_{j=1}^{\infty}$ is totally disconnected. \end{result}

+Theorem~\ref{res:prelim} shows that, in the post-critically countable regime, random deletion typically destroys all symbolic identifications and forces the limit set to be totally disconnected.
+Fractal squares lie beyond this regime: their overlaps are governed by infinitely many post-critical configurations.
+Their analysis therefore requires a different mechanism, capable of retaining and organizing the overlap structure rather than eliminating it.

 In Section \ref{sec:sCpx}, we establish a simplicial framework in which the limit sets of non-autonomous IFSs can be studied.
 Using a certain kind of self-similarity (Lemma \ref{lem:Huchinson}), we construct a nested sequence of simplicial complexes $\mathcal{N}_{j, k}$ (Definition \ref{def:CechSumi}) that capture the overlapping structure of the IFS.
 The main result here identifies the \v{C}ech homology group with the limit of the homology groups of these complexes.